berthubert/hello-dl/README.md

 they attempt to math it up from first principles.

-Trying to understand deep learning via PyTorch is like trying to learn aerodynamics from flying Airbus A380.
+Trying to understand deep learning via PyTorch is like trying to learn aerodynamics from flying an Airbus A380.

 Meanwhile the pure maths approach ("see it is easy, it is just a Jacobian matrix") is probably only suited to people who dream in derivatives.